ionic-team/ionic-site/content/docs/intro/concepts/index.md

 ### What is Angular?

 [Angular](https://angular.io/) is the underlying framework that powers Ionic.
 It is responsible for the component API that is the building block of Ionic.
-For an overview on Angular, be sure to checkout the official [Angular Docs](https://angular.io/docs/ts/latest/) or checkout [Learn Angular 2](http://learnangular2.com/), which is maintained by the Ionic Team.
+For an overview on Angular, be sure to checkout the official [Angular Docs](https://angular.io/docs/ts/latest/) or checkout [Learn Angular](http://learnangular2.com/), which is maintained by the Ionic Team.